Free Cancer-Specific Virtual Exercise Resources

 - Create an exercise challenge with your friends (e.g., count the number of times in a day that you get up and move for 10 mins straight – or more) and send each other updates and words of encouragement!

 - Brainstorm small ways to build movement into each day (e.g., try lunges across your living room, see how many squats you can do while you wait for your kettle to boil, listen to music or a podcast while you climb your staircase a few times, use books for balance exercises, do a few sit to stands whenever you go to sit in a chair, take a break between phone calls, book chapters, or Netflix episodes to hold a plank position, etc.)

 - When you find small movement challenges that work for you, share them with your exercise buddies (and ask them to do the same for you)

 - Take time to reflect: Remind yourself why building in movement and exercise is important to you.
 Think about the reasons that you want to commit to giving your body movement even when (especially when) you’re managing extra stressors or changes to your daily routines

 - Scan your environment for any exercise opportunities – Does your current situation present opportunities to move that are different from the ones you normally find in your routine?
 Could a virtual exercise partner help you capitalize on those opportunities?

 - Be kind to yourself!
 Recognize that everyone experiences exercise setbacks.
 Make note of what’s working (and what’s not) and focus simply on moving a little bit more today than you did yesterday

-The following apps may be useful to you as a source of movement inspiration (as always, please abide by the guidance of your health practitioners and listen to your body to determine which exercises are a good fit for you):
+The following apps may also be useful to you as a source of movement inspiration (as always, please abide by the guidance of your health practitioners and listen to your body to determine which exercises are a good fit for you):